Where to Use Incense Sticks

 • Divine Communication: Medium for connecting with celestial beings and immortals

-• Ritual Component: Essential in Zhai-Jiao ceremonies for altar purification
+• Ritual Component: Used in ceremonies for altar and space purification

 • Internal Alchemy: Supports meditative practices in Daoist cultivation